MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/service-workers.md

 Every time a user navigates to one of your app's pages, the browser that's running the app checks if a new version of the service worker is available on the server.
 The browser detects new versions by comparing the contents between the existing service worker and the new service worker.
 When a change is detected, the new service worker is installed (its `install` event is triggered), and then the new service worker waits for the existing service worker to stop being used on the device.

-In practice, this means that there can be two service workers running at the same time, but only one intercepts the app's network requests.
+In practice, this means that there can be two service workers running at the same time, but only the existing (original) service worker intercepts the app's network requests.
 When the app is closed, the existing service worker stops being used.
 The next time the app is opened, the new service worker is activated.
 The `activate` event is triggered, and the new service worker starts intercepting `fetch` events.

 You can forcefully activate the new service worker as soon as it's installed, by using `self.skipWaiting()` in your service worker's `install` event handler.